-The MSHI and its recently added MSHI Healthcare Analytics concentration, as well as programs for graduate certificates in health informatics and healthcare analytics, are the only programs of their kind offered through a medical school.
+The MSHI and its recently added MSHI Healthcare Analytics concentration, as well as programs for graduate certificates in health informatics and healthcare analytics, are the first programs of their kind offered through a top tier medical school.

 It’s a distinction, to be sure, but what are its advantages?

 According to Tsalatsanis, the programs’ medical school setting creates a focus on improved care and better patient outcomes.
 USF Health’s programs emphasize the medical impact health IT can have rather than the data itself.

 Originating from a medical school, Dr. Tsalatsanis said, “steers the culture … toward patient care rather than business operations.”

 The informatics program’s main focus, Tsalatsanis said, “is to introduce students to all available technology necessary to facilitate care, while the analytics program targets the improvement of patient outcomes rather than business operations that most analytics programs address.”